 One of the most important things to know as a tenant in low-income housing is that you have rights, and you have the ability to take matters into your own hands and provide a safer living space for you and your family.
 Smoke detectors will go a long way in doing just that.

 The lack of a smoke detector can cause a fire to linger in your home longer than usual, adding to the damage and putting you at even greater risk of injury.
 A burn injury attorney, such as one of the experienced ones at Morgan & Morgan, may be able to help you.
-Read more about what our burn injury lawyers do for their clients, and if you feel you have a case, fill out our free, no-obligation case evaluation form.
+If you feel you have a case, fill out our free, no-obligation case evaluation form.